 When assignment rights are permitted by the lease, the tenant is able to transfer the remaining time in the lease to a third party for the rest of the lease's term.
 Assignment rights are a way a tenant can get out of the expense of the lease without breaking it if the business doesn't work out or if a decision is made to sell the restaurant.
 It's common for the landlord to have the right to approve or deny the assignment.

 If you need help with a restaurant lease agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.